MilanaShhanukova/ChatBot-about-coronavirus/README.md

 - /weather - see the weather
 - /check_exchange_rates - see the dollar or euro rate for the current date.
 - /corono_stats - overview the coronovirus state in the World
+- /corona_video - to get a video from base about corona
 ____

 ## What can WhyNot do for the authors?